'A Leading chambers in the financial crime market' Chambers UK, Financial Crime: Private Prosecutions 2022

 Prosecution of a Solicitor who had been struck off but continued to practise.
 An immediate custodial sentence was imposed, together with an order for Prosecution costs.

 Prosecution of a Person who had never been admitted to the Roll, but who had held herself out as a Solicitor and who had practised in a number of different fields.
 A suspended sentence was imposed, together with an order for Prosecution costs.

 General Dental Council v Hill & PW Healthcare (2011)

-A Northern Ireland man was sentenced to 4 years in prison at Londonderry Crown Court last week for running an internet piracy scam.
+A Northern Ireland man was sentenced to four years in Prison at Londonderry Crown Court for running an Internet Piracy Scam.

-David Groome and Ari Alibhai acted for the Premier League in the successful prosecution today of Helidon Vuciterni.
+David Groome and Ari Alibhai acted for the Premier League in the successful Prosecution of Helidon Vuciterni.